1. Which is better suited for my application, open or closed loop current sensors?

 6. Can I operate multiple sensors from a common power supply?

 All F.W.
-Bell current sensors that operate from a bipolar power supply can have several sensors connected in parallel to the supply.
+Bell current sensors that operate from a constant voltage power supply (either single-ended or bipolar) can have several sensors connected in parallel to the supply, provided the supply has sufficient current capacity.
 Connections to the power supply ground and output ground should be made separately.
 Also, the sensor output grounds should be tied to a common ground connection in order to prevent ground loops and possible noise problems.

 7. What happens when an in-rush current far exceeding the sensor’s rating is applied?

 An open loop sensor will not be damaged.
 There may be a slightly larger offset due to the magnetization of the core.
-This additional offset is temporary and will be removed if a current is applied in the opposite direction.
-A closed loop sensor may be damaged depending on the duration, duty cycle and amplitude of the over current.
+This additional offset is temporary and will be removed if sufficient current is applied in the opposite direction or degaussed using a degausser or passing AC current through the sensor's aperture.
+A closed loop sensor may be damaged depending on the duration, duty cycle and amplitude of the over current condition.
 Consult F.W.
 Bell with exact requirements or concerns.

 8. Why do most sensors require a bipolar plus and minus 15 Vdc?
 Will they operate on ±12 Vdc?

 F.W.
 Bell current sensors measure current in both the positive and negative direction.
 A positive current flow as defined in the specification sheet will result in a positive output and a negative current will result in a negative output.
 With the exception of the zero offset voltage, the sensor will have zero output at zero current.
 This allows the sensor to provide the most accurate representation of dc, ac and ac superimposed on top of dc current wave forms.
 Most F. W. Bell sensors will operate on ±12Vdc.
-In some cases there may be some minor additional zero current offset.
+In some cases there may be a minor change in zero current offset if operating at 12 volts instead of 15 volts.
 The measuring range will be reduced for both open and closed loop types, and sense resistor values may be affected on the closed loop sensors.

 9. I want to measure currents below 2 amperes.
 How can I do this when the lowest rated sensor you manufacturer is 25 amperes?

-By winding turns through the aperture of the sensor, the current is magnetically multiplied by the number of turns.
+By winding turns through the aperture of the sensor, the magnetic field which is proportional to the current is magnetically multiplied by the number of turns.
 For example, a sensor with 10 turns through the aperture will see 10 A when 1 A is flowing through the conductor.
-Besides greater sensitivity, ampere turns also decrease the effect of zero offset and offset temperature drift proportionately to the number of turns.
-For example, at 1 A the Model IHA-25 has an output of 40 mV with a typical offset of 5 mV and a typical offset temperature drift of 0.50 mV/°C. Assuming the worst case, over a 10 °C change the output could vary from 30 mV to 50 mV, a 25% error.
-With 10 turns, the sensor sees 10A and has an output of 400 mV.
+In addition to providing greater sensitivity, using multiple turns also decrease the effect of zero offset and offset temperature drift proportionally to the number of turns.
+For example, at 1 A the Model IHA-25 has an output of 40 mV with a typical offset of 5 mV and a typical offset temperature drift of 0.50 mV/°C. Assuming the worst case, over a 10 °C change the output could differ from ideal by 10mV (from 30 to 50mV), a 25% error.
+With 10 turns, the sensor sees 10A and has a nominal output of 400 mV.
 Assuming the same conditions as above, the output could vary from 390mv to 410 mV, a 2.5% error.
-The 10 turns results in a reduction in error of 10 times!
+The 10 turns results in a reduction in error due to offset and offset thermal drift of 10 times!